AXIHIXA/Memo/notes/cpp/notes.md

     //        return *this;
     //    }

-        // when used as condition, this explicit operator will still be applied by conpiler implicitly
+        // when used as condition, this explicit operator will still be applied by compiler implicitly
         // "this is a feature, NOT a bug. " -- Microsoft explicit operator bool() const { return static_cast<bool>(*p); }